VeronicaL273/p8105_hw6_yl5830/homework6.md

 | Tulsa, OK          | victim_sexMale | 0.976 |    0.614 |    1.552 |   0.917 |
 | Washington, DC     | victim_sexMale | 0.691 |    0.469 |    1.018 |   0.062 |

-visualize the results by plotting the ORs and confidence intervals for each city and organize cities according to estimated OR.
+5. Visualize the results by plotting the ORs and confidence intervals for each city and organize cities according to estimated OR.

 ``` r
 city_models |>